Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 Flavia: Can you briefly explain why this exchange is so important and why early diagnosis of FTD is so difficult?

 Marc: FTD syndromes include a broad spectrum of related disorders.
 The main distinction is between the language variant and the behavioral variant, the latter being more common.
 One of the biggest challenges is that early stages are often misinterpreted as psychiatric disorders or vice versa.
-FTD is rare, and knowledge among physicians is limited, which increases the risk of misdiagnosis.
+FTD is rare and knowledge among physicians is limited, which increases the risk of misdiagnosis.
 FTD lies at the interface of psychiatry and neurology, so interdisciplinary collaboration is crucial.
 It often occurs relatively early in life, frequently in working-age adults.
 Behavioral changes are more likely attributed to depression, burnout, or other psychiatric causes.
 In contrast to Alzheimer’s disease, there are no reliable biomarkers for a clear diagnosis.

 Additional challenges include: